 Embrace is a music player for social dance DJs, designed to be used in combination with iTunes.
-Create a set list in Embrace, fine-tune it without worrying about interrupting playback, and play it to an external audio device.

 Embrace was designed to be a simple app, focused on playback of a single set list.
 Only features essential to DJing for social dance are included.
 Others, such as live mixing, sound effects, and table backspinning are purposely left out.
 Leave the distractions and extra noise behind, and focus on what’s important — the music.

 In most music players, it’s too easy to stop playback — accidentally pressing the space bar can bring your set to a deafening pause.
 In Embrace, pressing the space bar to stop a track first asks for confirmation.
 And you can still use the Hard Stop or Hard Skip for emergencies, giving you complete control of when playback stops.

 Most DJ software features automatic crossfading between songs.
 When DJing for social dance, we want a gap of silence between each song so that dancers can thank their current partner and find a new partner.